ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 After completing this lab, you should be able to

-* Login to your SPIS TS account on the Linux Systems in B230 of the CSE Building
+* Login to your SPIS ETS account on the Linux Systems in B230 of the CSE Building
 * Bring up a web browser on those machines
 * Bring up a terminal window to access the "bash shell prompt"
 * Bring up IDLE, the programming environment for Python